You Only Linearize Once: Tangents Transpose to Gradients: Related work

 \section{Related work}

 Most of the material presented here can be found in one form or another in existing work, but the composition of individual pieces is novel.
 The AD architecture we describe was sketched out briefly in \citet{frostig2021decomposing} and again in \citet{paszke2021dex}, and is in use in the JAX and Dex projects~\citep{frostig2018compiling, jax2018github}.
 Transposition as a program transformation has been previously explored by \citet{piponi2009transposition}.
 Unzipping is an instance of partial evaluation---a technique widely known and explored \citep{futamura1983partialeval,jones1993partialeval}---with the difference that we are interested not only in the residual program, but also in the program formed by operations that are considered ``statically computable''.
-Automatic differentiation itself has seen rapid growth in recent years, especially in the setting of functional languages, which we attempt to briefly summarize below.
+Automatic differentiation itself has seen rapid growth in recent years, especially for functional languages, which we attempt to briefly summarize below.

 Forward-mode differentiation is significantly simpler to embed in existing programming languages, for example by the means of templates \citep{Piponi2004ad}, operator overloading \citep{walther2003ooad} and Haskell-style typeclasses or ML-style functors \citep{karczmarczuk1998ad,elliott2009beautiful-ad}.
-The true difficulty, both conceptually and implementation-wise, arises when reverse mode is considered.
+The true difficulty, both conceptually and implementation-wise, arises for reverse mode.